-Most Ancoms believe historical communist nations did not practice anything close to their principles, so pointing to the failures of those socities as proof of the failure of Ancom ideology is pointing to the failure of an ideology that your opponent rejects as an argument against your opponent's ideology.
+Most Ancoms believe historical communist nations did not practice anything close to their principles, so pointing to the failures of those socities as proof of the failure of anarcho-communism is pointing to the failure of an ideology that your opponent rejects as an argument against your opponent's ideology.
 There's no shard of logic to it.

 But that's No True Scotsman

-Not any more than it's No True Scotsman to argue Anarcho-capitalism doesn't have the problems of modern American corporatism.
+Not any more than it's No True Scotsman to argue anarcho-capitalism doesn't have the problems of modern American corporatism.

 "You can't argue against capitalism while you're benefitting from it"¶

 Entirely wrong and hypocritical.
 You can think a system is corrupt even if you benefit from it.
 If I steal a hundred dollars from someone else and give them to you, are you going to take "you can't criticize this system of exploitation because you benefit from it!" as a defense?